SMALL PHONE

 Can I provide more information about the accident after I file the claim?

 Yes—you can provide additional photos, witness statements, and other information throughout the duration of the claim process.
-But the sooner you can provide these details, the more efficiently the process.
+But the sooner you can provide these details, the more efficiently the process will play out.

 How to file a third-party insurance commercial auto claim against a Sentry customer